Cloud Software Development: All You Need to Know

 Cloud Computing Features

-On-Premise vs. Cloud Solutions
+On-Premises vs. Cloud Solutions

 Web-Based Apps vs. Cloud-Based Apps

 The terms web-based and cloud-based are often used interchangeably, but not quite correctly so.
-Cloud and web solutions share similarities because cloud apps are an advanced version of web apps.

 • Both types of solutions require an internet connection to access services.